A Closer Look at CDK Global

 As the CDK team began to define their use cases and pain points in their internal process, they began their search for the right partner.
 With Salesforce being a core element of CDK’s technology stack, they turned to Salesforce for recommendations on digital product agencies with a strong pulse on the customer experience.

 Our partnership with CDK was unique, as they already had a team of engineers who were building the backend infrastructure—but they needed a partner who had both the technical experience and the design chops to build something that their team would actually adopt.
-They were introduced to LaunchPad Lab, and our teams immediately hit it off.
-And thus, the CDK and LaunchPad Lab relationship was born.
+Enter LaunchPad Lab.

 • “We looked at LaunchPad Lab as the partner who could not only help us develop the interface faster than our internal IT staff would be able to do, but you also had the lens of what’s currently going on in the market, the current trends, and the knowledge that’s crucial to creating the proper user interface. ”